It supplies motor and sensory innervation to the upper limb.

 The ulnar nerve provides motor innervation to part of the forearm and most of the hand.
 Provides sensory cutaneous innervation to the medial forearm, the medial wrist, and the medial and middle halves.

-The ulnar nerve and its branches send motor innervation to the flexor carpi ulnaris and deep flexor digits in the forearm, and the hypothenary muscles (opponens digiti minimi, abductor digiti minimi, and flexor digiti minimi brevis).
+The ulnar nerve and its branches send motor innervation to the flexor carpi ulnaris and deep flexor digits in the forearm and the hypothenar muscles (opponents digit minimi, abductor digit minimi, and flexor digiti minimi brevis).

-In the hand, the ulnar nerve provides motor innervation to the third and fourth lumbrical muscles, dorsal interossei, palmar interossei, adductor pollicis, flexor pollicis brevis, and palmaris brevis.
+The ulnar nerve provides motor innervation to the third and fourth lumbrical muscles, dorsal interossei, palmar interossei, adductor pollicis, flexor pollicis brevis, and palmaris Brevis.

-This nerve is responsible for sensory innervations on the palm side of the fifth finger and the adjacent half of the fourth finger, as well as the anterior and posterior part of the fingertips.
+This nerve is responsible for sensory innervations on the palm side of the fifth finger, the adjacent half of the fourth finger, and the anterior and posterior part of the fingertips.

-The ulnar nerve also controls most of the small muscles in the hands that are crucial for fine finger movement, in addition to some of the larger muscles in the forearm that are critical for strengthening grip.
+The ulnar nerve also controls most of the small muscles in the hands that are crucial for fine finger movement, and some of the larger muscles in the forearm are critical for strengthening the grip.

-The ulnar nerve innervates the muscles in the anterior compartment of the forearm and in the hand.
+The ulnar nerve innervates the muscles in the anterior compartment of the forearm and the hand.

 The anterior forearm